 - Check for sheens and spills while boarding vessel, at the dock, and when outside. - Oil sheens, oil fill ups, and leakage of oil in the vessel interior and exterior. - Vessel use of bow thrusters and maneuvering appear to be operational conditions where oil sheens from leaky seals are seen first. - Check the exterior parts of oil systems (tanks, tubes) for lost or leaking oil. - For seals under the water line (prop shafts, stabilizers) leakage may be noticed under certain operation conditions.
 Most oil leakages from seals with traditional oils (not including "no sheen oils") will manifest visible sheens.
 However, the oil loss from leaking seals can be very small and hard to detect.
 Operational conditions such as shaft speed and thrust fluctuations can affect the leaking profile as well.
 Shaft seals may not leak at all at zero shaft speed, but leak at certain shaft speeds.
 Leaking inner shaft seals are indicators that something is wrong with the seals and may indicate future issues with the outer seals.
 EPA VGP requires the use of Environmentally Acceptable Lubricants (AEL) used in "oil to sea interfaces".
-The interfaces are, Controllable Pitch Propellers, Thrusters, Azipods, Rudder Bearings, Stabilizers, Stern Tubes etc. If EALs could not be used for technical reasons etc. documentation is on board that includes why the EAL could not be applied.
+The interfaces are, Controllable Pitch Propellers, Thrusters, Azipods, Rudder Bearings, Stabilizers, Stern Tubes etc. If EALs could not be used for

 - ► Ocean Rangers have reported "soot", floating "soot balls", and "oily specks" from exhaust gas scrubber discharges.
-The exhaust scrubber has a relatively large discharge volume.
-Systems upsets, transient loads, and illfunctioning scrubber components may cause the discharge of soot and oil in the scrubber effluent.
-Often these discharges of oil soot are not continuous and show up on the surface of the discharge area. - ► For vessels equipped with "open loop" scrubbers, there may be "process chemicals" used to support scrubber oil/soot/particle separation process. - ➤ Some vessels record their low sulfur fuel bunkers in separate recording system.
+Often these reported items are not continuous and show up on the surface of the discharge area.The exhaust scrubber has a relatively large discharge volume.
+Systems upsets, transient loads, and ill-functioning scrubber components may result in soot or oil in the scrubber effluent - ► For vessels equipped with "open loop" scrubbers, there may be "process chemicals" used to support scrubber oil/soot/particle separation process. - ➤ Some vessels record their low sulfur fuel bunkers in separate recording system.
 Not all vessels record this in the ORB.